 Last month, Spaceti closed a deal with our new Swiss partner, Inacta.
-We sat down with Daniel Rustihauser, Head of Blockchain Sevices and Head Financial Services at Inacta for a short interview.
+We sat down with Daniel Rutishauser, Head of Blockchain Services and Head Financial Services at Inacta for a short interview.
 I asked him what he believes Switzerland is doing well.
 While he said that many of the companies are following the typical social distancing measures and flexible workplace guidelines, he told me three interesting anecdotes, two of which pertain to levels of CO2 in the atmosphere (directly correlating to the spreading of COVID-19), and one which is a new take on the idea of “home office.”
-Mr. Rustihauser said that:
+Mr. Rutishauser said that:

 Some companies try to get people back into the office using split teams, and social distancing measures.
 And some companies people just want to stay at home more, and so they try, for instance, to provide free food or after work training.
 Just to get the social life somehow back into the office.
 As a team, you grow together if you work together; we are human beings at the end.

 The people need to trust the measures.
 They need to trust that the air quality is good.
 Especially now it will be more wet seasons of the year; on average, we will have colds, there will be flu around.
 You need to kind of prove that the work conditions are good, and we are not yet there.